larq/docs/docs/compute-engine/quickstart_android.md

 This can be achieved either by using our pre-built [LCE Lite AAR hosted on Bintray](https://bintray.com/plumeraihq/larq-compute-engine), or you can build the LCE Lite AAR on your local machine (see [here](2-add-lce-compatible-tensorflow-lite-aar-to-the-project) for instructions for either approach).

-If you'd rather build a binary than a full Android app, [this guide](/compute-engine/build_android) describes how to build a LCE-compatible inference binary that can be executed on Android OS (e.g, a binary to benchmark your models).
+If you'd rather build a binary than a full Android app, [this guide](/compute-engine/build_android) describes how to build a LCE-compatible inference binary that can be executed on Android OS (e.g to [benchmark your models](/compute-engine/benchmark)).

 ## Create Your Own Android app using LCE and TensorFlow Lite ##
 In this section, we demonstrate how to perform inference with a Larq model in an